openeggbert/mind-net/CONTRIBUTING.md

 ## BACKLOG

 ### Critical
-- [ ] Reorder columns of tables, if needed
 - [ ] Use SM-18, new entity review_session
 - [ ] Add hash sums for sql migrations - new column in table migration
 - [ ] Fix validators and move authorization into the correct methods